wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    1. Prompts of the user from inside the running program (such as for Zip Code) overrides
    2. <a href="#ParseArguments">parameter specifications</a> at run-time, which overrides
    3. key text retrieved from OS Keyring, which overrides
-   4. what is retrieved from Azure, AWS, GCP, Hashicorp Vault, which overrides
+   4. what is retrieved from Azure, AWS, GCP, HashiCorp Vault, which overrides
    5. what is specified in <a href="#run_env">persistent environment (.env) file</a>, which overrides
    6. what is (can safely be) hard-coded in program code, which overides
    7. what is obtained from the operating system.